dickinson-comp232-fall22/dickinson-comp232-fall22.github.io/resources/index.md

 * Review of stacks and queues: [stacks-and-queues-review.pptx](class10b/stacks-and-queues-review.pptx)

-* If interested, read about a [Canvas bug that is consuming CPU in browsers](https://community.canvaslms.com/t5/Canvas-Question-Forum/Canvas-taking-high-CPU-using-Chrome/m-p/538865/thread-id/177761/page/2).
+* If interested, read about a [Canvas bug that is consuming CPU in browsers](https://community.canvaslms.com/t5/Canvas-Question-Forum/Canvas-taking-high-CPU-using-Chrome/m-p/538865/thread-id/177761/page/2) (this affects our textbook).

 * Don't forget, HW3 will be graded only on completeness, not correctness.
 The solutions are available on Moodle.